TudorBatica/Rust-Torrent-Client/README.md

 ### 1.1.
 BitTorrent's purpose

-Consider the scenario in which a large file has to be shared to a lot of people.
+Consider the scenario in which a large file has to be shared with a lot of people.
 A common approach would be set up a server which has the entire file and have all the people download the file from it.
 This would put a lot of pressure on your server.
 BitTorrent aims to solve this issue, by using a peer-to-peer approach.
 In this case, the need for a central server that